 What is a medical abortion?

 Medical abortion is also called the “abortion pill,” “early option pill,” “non-surgical abortion” and “RU486.”
 Mifeprex is the brand name of the first FDA-approved abortion pill for ending early pregnancy.
 It is used in combination with another medication—Misoprostol—and together they work to end an early pregnancy.
-The abortion pill can be taken only during the first 7 weeks of pregnancy.
+The abortion pill can be taken only up through the first 8 weeks of pregnancy.

 Who can have a medical abortion?